gopro/labs/docs/control/extensions/README.md

 - **DAUD=1** - Disable audio, all video created video files will have no audio.
 Application: high bit-rate drones video. (not supported on HERO12)
 - **DLRV=1** - Disable LRV, all videos will have an MP4 only.
 This is not good idea for Quik uses, as the LRV video helps in video preview.
 Note: There is currently a bug in this feature (HERO10 as requires a restart after two captures.) (not supported on H12)
 - **EVBS=x** Global EV comp bias for all video modes that also works with Live-Stream and web-cam, and can be changed during capture if QRDR=1 is set.
 As this is global offset, it will add to EV comp settings with your presets.
 So if EVBS=-1 and a preset has EV set to -0.5, the effective EV will be -1.5.
+- **FAST=1** For fewer Labs notifications on boot.
+Useful for any script that repeats after a shutdown, and the script will run sooner, and reducting battery consumption.
+- **FONT=1** Select the old fonts (if you only want the dot matrix font)
 - **FRNT=1** For front screen equipped cameras, display most LCD Labs message on the front screen.
 Practicular useful for FPV useful not using the touchscreen.  e.g.  !MFRNT=1!MEXPS=1 will display the ISO and shutter speed on the front LCD.
+- **STDL=x** All scripts running the **!S** start command, will wait a second or two before the next action.
+STDL allow you to set this wait time in millisecond, for scripts needing a faster reponse time.
 - **TONE=0,1,2 or 3** - Tone-mapping controls.
 Tone-mapping is the in-camera contrast control, dynamically adjusting the video to look good under a range of lighting conditions.
 HERO10 adds LTM - Local Tone-Mapping, enabling you to see details in leaves and grass textures, way better than all previous GoPro's.
 HERO9 and earlier, used GTM, Global
 Tone-Mapping which adjusts the contrast curve for the image automatically.
 If you wanted to do these in post, you could use Protune Flat, where all in-camera tone-mapping is